Sanchez0823/Basic-OS/README.md

 # Basic-OS
 Note: I am new to GitHub, so if there are any errors in this repository, please let me know.
 This repository is a project of the CSCE 4326 (Operating Systems) course.
 The project, Basic OS, is a new Operating System that runs in C++ code.
-Files include *main.cpp*, *auth.cpp*, and *auth.h*.
-Part 1 of this project was completed on Feb.
-12, 2025.
+Files include *main.cpp*, *auth.cpp*, *auth.h*, *virtual_memory.cpp*, and  *virtual_memory.h* Part 2 of this project was completed on Apr.
+15, 2025.

 auth.h: header file contains the authentication function declaration. auth.cpp: C++ file containing the authentication function definition. main.cpp: the main C++ file of the program.
-Tells the user that the OS is booting up.
+Tells the user that the OS is booting up. virtual_memory.h: header file that simulates virtual memory.
+Includes the pageTableAddress and virtualMemory classes. virtual_memory.cpp: C++ file contains the function definitions from virtual_memory.h

 Team member (independent): Arturo Sanchez